CGurity/SDA/en/01-research-and-objectives.md

 				<header class="major"> <a href="/activities/0103-data-mapping-and-classification.html" class="image-01 index-number">
 					<h3>Data mapping and classification</h3> </a>
 				</header> <a href="/activities/0103-data-mapping-and-classification.html" class="image-01 index-number">
-				<p>The main idea of this activity is to achieve the information about the organization, and thus redirect it towards its sensitivity.
-In the process, the bases that will easily allow the construction of the first security policies for the organization will be established.</p> </a>
+				<p>The main idea of this activity is to map all the information the organization handles and assess its sensitivity level.
+In the process, the foundations that will allow the construction of the first security policies for the organization will be established.</p> </a>
 			</div>
 		</div>
 	</section>